woung717/nautilus-trader-cython-stubs/README.md

-# Cython type stubs for NautilusTrader
+# Type stubs for NautilusTrader

 `nautilus-trader-cython-stubs` provides **`.pyi` type stubs** for the [NautilusTrader](https://github.com/nautechsystems/nautilus_trader) trading platform, specifically for its **Cython interface**.